esdmr/nearley/README.md

 nearley is an npm [staff
 pick](https://www.npmjs.com/package/npm-collection-staff-picks).

+## This fork

+Modernized version of nearley with slightly better support for TypeScript, mostly for personal use.
+Since it will not be published to NPM, you will have to tell NPM to install the GitHub URL directly.

 ## Documentation

 Please visit our website https://nearley.js.org to get started!
 You will find a